 Next, Let’s talk deeply about each point.

 1- The Participants:

 Team members who are involved already. with a good at least qualifications.
 Please choose those who will make the process easy & effective, and don’t put any marketing bitches who might waste the team members time.
 I suggest if you use the team members like (UX Designers, UI Designers, Project management, business developers, marketing) and you can add a stack-holder if he is qualified.

 2- The Tools Box:

 - No 1, you need to deliver the research insights in printed papers.

 - No 2, you need to print in groups papers with the problem context (design opportunities, challenges, and Wow-Factors) with a quote of there are any – and if there are any kind of important insights about this feature users especially (something different between the usual system users or even some stunning number or insights out of the research).

-- It should contain important information such as [ the user, what he want to do, and how usually he do it] also you should clarify [environmental information/ touch point/ feelings] and you could add any kind of information looks important to guide your team to the right idea.
+- It should contain important information such as [ the user, what he want to do, and how usually he do it] also you should clarify [environmental information/ touch point/ feelings], and you could add any information looks essential to guide your team to the right idea.

 - No 3, you should always have this kind of mood-boards or printed lighting demos. also, make sure that any kind of printed papers follows at least the product brand guidelines, even if it’s new or it still in progress. you need to keep the Participants in the mode, they need to feel your brand deeply inside.

-- No 4, Countdown. it will be much better if you did not use any kind of digital countdown during the ideation session. also try to close all the mobiles, or collect it if you can. you need all the members to be focused on only one goal.
+- No 4, Countdown.
+It would be much better if you did not use any digital countdown during the ideation session.
+Also try to close all the mobiles, or collect it if you can.
+All the members need to fouce on the gaol, only.

 3- The Moderator: